 - A. The Brookridge Retirement Community has a fully funded Statutory Operating Reserve Fund of \$6.112 million, in addition to resident entrance fees in funding the Brookridge Retirement Community.
 If unforeseen financial need is ever experienced in connection with the operation of the Brookridge Retirement Community, Baptist Retirement Homes will, in the same manner utilize any funds that may be available to it from gifts or contributions to enable it to perform its obligations fully under contracts to provide continuing care at the Community. - B. Baptist Retirement Homes of North Carolina, Incorporated operates on a fiscal year of October 1 through September 30.
 From 1986 to 1990, D.E.
 Gatewood and Company, Certified Public Accountants, audited the financial records of the organization.
 From 1991 to 1993, Coopers and Lybrand, Certified Public Accountants audited the financial statements of the organization.
-From 1994 through 2000, Ernst and Young, LLP audited the financial statements of the organization.
-From 2001 to 2006, the financial statements of the organization were audited by McGladrey & Pullen, LLP.
+From 1994 through 2000, Ernst and Young, LLP audited the financial statements of the organization were audited by McGladrey & Pullen, LLP.
 From 2007 to 2009, LarsonAllen LLP audited the financial statements of the organization.
 For 2016 to 2020, Clifton Larson Allen, LLP audited the financial statements of the organization.
+For 2016 to 2020, Clifton Larson Allen, LLP audited the financial statements of the arganization.
 Certified consolidated financial statements covering all facilities are attached hereto as follows: